 Is one free to decide whether to use the orange and red payment slips or the QR-bill for invoicing?

-After a parallel operation phase, which shall be kept as brief as possible, the currently used orange and red payment slips will no longer be processed.
+After a parallel operation phase to be kept as brief as possible, the currently used orange and red payment slips will no longer be processed.
 As of this date, only QR-bill can be used for invoicing purposes.

-Is a perforation possible on a QR-bill between the bill and the payment part as well as between the payment part and the receipt?
+Is a perforation possible on a QR-bill between the invoice and the payment part as well as between the payment part and the receipt?

 What values can be used in the "reference" field?

-How/Where can information about the payment purpose be provided?
-Or is that no longer planned for?
+How/where can information about the payment purpose be provided?
+Or is that no longer foreseen?

-The "Payment purpose" and "Message" field headings currently used on the inpayment slips are being replaced by the "Additional information" field in the payment part, which is comprised of up to 140 characters.
-The information used there must be printed on the payment part of the Swiss QR code in block letters.
-There are no longer any blank fields for the biller.
+The “Payment purpose” and “No notification” field headings currently used on the payment slips are being replaced by the “Additional information” field in the Swiss QR Code, which comprises up to 140 characters.

-Can advertising by placed on the payment part?
+Can additional elements like advertising be placed on the payment part?

-No. Advertising is neither permitted on the payment part nor on the reverse side.
+No. Additional elements are permitted neither on the payment part nor on the reverse side.

 What requirements must be met for the introduction of the payment part with Swiss QR Code?

 - Migration of all the financial institution's payment traffic applications and their customers to the new ISO 20022 message standard according to the Swiss recommendations which contains the QR-bill

 - Availability of suitable infrastructure for billers and payers, such as printers and scanners that can print and read QR codes.